bio-raum/gabi/docs/usage.md

 ### `--confindr_db` [ default = null ]

 A local version of the ConfindR rMLST database, available [here](https://olc-bioinformatics.github.io/ConFindr/install/#downloading-confindr-databases).
 Unfortunately, this database requires a personalized registration so we cannot bundle it with GABI.
-If no database is provided, CondindR will run without one and can consquently only use the built-in references for Escherichia, Listeria and Salmonella.
+If no database is provided, CondindR will run without one and can consquently only use the built-in references for Escherichia, Listeria, Salmonella and Campylobacter.

+### `--fast_ref` [ default = false ]

+By default, GABI uses a comprehensive reference database to identify the best reference match per assembly.
+This can take a substantial amount of time, depending on completeness of the assembly and hardware.
+If you do not care about the best reference, but are happy with a "close enough" inference to get the correct species only, you can set this option to true.
+This will then run a reduced version of the database with a focus on covering relevant taxonomic groups at a much less dense sampling.
+Note that some of the Quast metrics may notably deteriorate as you are no longer guaranteed to get the closest possible match.

 ### `--genome_size` [ default = null ]